Skip to content

 Make it convenient for your clients to pay their invoices by using an all-in-one invoicing and payment processing platform like HoneyBook.

 The average credit card processing fee is between 1.5% and 3.5%.
-There may also be extra charges that affect the overall cost, such as monthly fees By law, surcharges are capped at 4%.
+However, there may also be extra charges that affect the overall cost, such as monthly fees.
+By law, surcharges are capped at 4%.
+There are different types of credit card processing fees to be aware of:

 Payment processorMonthly feeTransaction fees